sqltj/databricks_pyspark_cert_zenith/ProjectPlan.md

      - `checkpoints`
      - `schemas`

+## III.
+Run the syntetic data generator

+1. Go to "utils"
+2. Run the data_generator.py script in databricks (it relies on the variables.py file for using )

-## ETL Pipeline Reconstruction Checklist
+## IV.
+ETL Pipeline Construction Checklist

 This checklist details every transformation, data quality check, and business aggregation required to build the final `ELT.py` pipeline.